matthewcpaul/mcp/_work/ibm.md

 <div class="c-grid__half">
   <div></div>
   <article class="c-grid__mt c-text-format">
-    <p>For the more novice users who are interested in linear learning and guided structure, the Courses section offers a range of video-based course material.
+    <p>For the more novice users who are interested in linear learning and guided structure, the courses section offers a range of video-based course material.
 Each course is broken down into trackable modules, so they can pick up right where they left off.</p>
   </article>
 </div>
 <img class="c-media" src="../../images/ibm/agile-playbook-courses.png" alt="The Courses view of the web app">
-<figcaption>The Courses view of the web app, filtered to “Beginner”.</figcaption>
+<figcaption>The courses view of the web app, filtered to “Beginner”.</figcaption>

 <div class="c-grid__half">
   <div></div>
   <article class="c-grid__mt c-text-format">
-    <p>Each individual course highlights the next module for the user, and the learning objectives for the entire course.
-In this case, that is to continue with Module 5, or to restart the Course.
-Ever Module is also available in this view, so the user has the option to jump to where they want to next.</p>
+    <p>Each individual course highlights the next module for the user and the learning objectives for the entire course.
+In this case, that is to continue with Module 5, or to restart the course.
+Every module is also available in this view, so the user has the option to jump to wherever they want to next.</p>
   </article>
 </div>
 <img class="c-media" src="../../images/ibm/agile-playbook-course.png" alt="An individual course">
-<figcaption></figcaption>
+<figcaption>The individual course view</figcaption>

 <div class="c-grid__half">
   <div></div>